IMPORTANT SAFETY INFORMATION

 - Acthar may hide symptoms of other diseases.
 This can make it more difficult for your doctor to make a diagnosis if something else is going on

 - Taking Acthar can make people feel irritable or depressed.
-They may also have mood swings or trouble sleeping
+They may also have mood swings or trouble sleeping.
+These effects are reversible once Acthar therapy is stopped

 - If your child has other conditions, such as diabetes or muscle weakness, you may find they get worse